 The last day to drop a course will be assigned for each term, session or semester based on 65% completion of the length of the course.
-Dates will be published in the Academic Records web page (www.troy.edu/records).
+Dates will be published in the Academic Records web page (www.my.troy.edu/records).
 The 65% rule also applies to international teaching locations.

-• From Early Registration through Late Registration-Free Course Schedule Adjustment Period
+• From Early Registration through Late Registration-Free Course Schedule Adjustment Period Students may drop a course or courses during the Free Course Schedule Adjustment Deriod Tuition and refundable food

-Students may drop a course or courses during the Free Course Schedule Adjustment Period.
+Schedule Adjustment Period.
 Tuition and refundable fees will be returned.

 • From the end of Late Registration (Free Course Schedule Adjustment Period) through the last day to Drop A non-punitive grade of DR will be assigned up until the last day to drop, as posted in the Schedule of Classes and on appropriate web pages.
 Students may not drop after the deadline.
 Any student who fails to do so will be assigned a grade.
+Extenuating circumstances such as military deployment must